kumikill/styleguide/cplusplus.md

 ### Using Namespace

 Do not use `using namespace std;` anywhere.
 This can cause issues when using libraries with conflicted type names.
-Prefer prefixing with std::.
+Prefer prefixing with `std::`.

 ### Boost

-Prefer standard C++ types instead of Boost types, for example use the built-in <memory> and <filesystem> for smart pointers and file system operations.
+Prefer standard C++ types instead of Boost types, for example use the built-in `<memory>` and `<filesystem>` for smart pointers and file system operations.